proinsias/proinsias.github.io/_posts/2017/2017-04-05-Python-Lambdas-as-lexical-closures.md

 ---
 layout: single
-title: 'Python: Lambdas as lexical closures'
+title: "Python: Lambdas as lexical closures"
 excerpt: A function that remembers the values from the enclosing lexical scope even when the program flow is no longer in that scope
 date: 2017-04-05 05:23
 last_modified_at: 2023-04-26 13:35:52